 MBT Energy Listed by thegentlemen Ransomware Group

 On July 6, 2026, Chinese solar mounting manufacturer Xiamen Mibet New Energy Co., Ltd. appeared on the leak site of the ransomware group known as thegentlemen.
-The listing confirms that internal files were exfiltrated during a ransomware attack on the company, which supplies PV racking systems and solar structures to more than 100 countries.
+The listing states that internal files were exfiltrated during a ransomware attack on the company, which supplies PV racking systems and solar structures to more than 100 countries.

 Public reporting indicates the company’s data was posted to the group’s leak portal after Mibet apparently did not meet the attackers’ demands.
 The exposed material consists of internal files rather than a simple credential dump.
 No confirmed customer or consumer records have been publicly detailed, but the nature of the stolen data — operational documents, contracts, and contact lists common in such incidents — means employees, partners, and anyone whose information was stored in those systems could be affected.